Notis Mitarachi

-Panagiotis A. Mitarachi (Παναγιώτης (Νότης) Μηταράκης), known as Notis Mitarachi, is a Greek politician.
-He serves as Minister of Migration and Asylum, and is a member of the Hellenic Parliament for Chios with New Democracy.
-He was a President of the Council of the European Union (Foreign Affairs – Trade) during the Hellenic Presidency, and is a former Deputy Minister for Economic Development and Competitiveness.
+Panagiotis Mitarachi (Παναγιώτης (Νότης) Μηταράκης), known as Notis Mitarachi (born 1972), is a Greek politician who served as Minister of Citizen Protection (2023), Minister of Migration and Asylum (2020-2023), Deputy Minister of Labour & Social Affairs (2019-2020) and Deputy Minister of Development and Competitiveness (2012-2015).
+He is a member of the Hellenic Parliament for Chios with New Democracy.
+He was a President of the Council of the European Union (Foreign Affairs – Trade) during the Hellenic Presidency.

 Early life

 He was born in 1972 in Athens.
-His father was from Alexandria, Egypt, and from Chios, Greece and his mother was from Lamia, Greece.
-He married Maria Dourida, an academic, with whom he has one daughter.
-He comes from the Benakis family.
-He is the son of Antonis Mitarachi.
-His father's brother, Ioannis Mitarachi was a painter.
-He is the great-grandson of Meropi Benakis, sister of Emmanouil Benakis.

-He is a graduate of INSEAD (MBA), Oxford University (MSc in Industrial Relations, Green Templeton College) and The American College of Greece (BSc in Business Administration).
+He is a graduate of University of Nicosia (PhD), INSEAD (MBA), Oxford University (MSc in Industrial Relations, Green Templeton College) and The American College of Greece (BSc in Business Administration).
 He is a Fellow of the Chartered Management Institute and a Chartered Financial Analyst (CFA) Charterholder.

 Career

 His first appointment was in London, in 1998, as an investment executive, specializing in industrial investments in Eastern Europe.
 In 2003, he joined Fidelity International as a research analyst and was promoted to Director of Research.